awsdocs/amazon-ses-developer-guide/doc-source/deleting-personal-data.md

 ## Delete Sender Authentication Data<a name="deleting-personal-data-sender-authentication"></a>

 Sender authentication refers to the process of configuring Amazon SES so that another user can send email on your behalf\.
-To enable sender authorization, you must create a policy, as described in [Using Sending Authorization with Amazon SES](sending-authorization.md)\.
+To enable sender authorization, you must create a policy, as described in [Using sending authorization with Amazon SES](sending-authorization.md)\.
 These policies contain identities \(which belong to you\), in addition to AWS IDs \(which are associated with the person or group that sends email on your behalf\)\.
 You can remove this personal data by modifying or deleting the sender authentication policies\.
 The following procedures show you how to delete these policies\.

 **To delete a sender authentication policy by using the Amazon SES console**